/2 BMW motorcycle high and low lip alloy wheel rims, by Weinmann

 This is an attempt to explain some of the confusion concerning the choice of rims used by BMW.
-BMW offered both chrome plated steel and alloy, or aluminum rims.
-I only watched BMWs on the show room floors from 1962 and later.
+BMW offered both chrome-plated steel and alloy rims.
+I only watched BMWs on the showroom floors from 1962 and later.
 I will only be guessing about earlier year production.
-Each year BMW offered one type of wheel as standard and the other one was an accessory that cost $25 extra.
+Each year BMW offered one type of wheel as standard, and the other one was an accessory that cost $25 extra.
 One may see this on invoices from that era.
-Steel would be offered for a year or two and then alloy would be offered as standard for a year or two.
-For a year or two the sport models (R69S and R50S) were only available in aluminum while the R50/R60 was steel as standard.
+Steel would be offered for a year or two, and then alloy would be offered as standard for a year or two.
+For a year or two, the sports models (R69S and R50S) were only available in aluminum, while the R50/R60 was steel as standard.
 Some dealers kept new wheels in both types to offer up a choice to any buyer.
 Owners would decide to change the type of wheels and buy new ones of the other type.
 There are so many variables involved that without a series of invoices of each year, we will probably never figure out what was correct for any one year.

 Does your BMW motorcycle even have a Weinmann rim?

 If your alloy rim isn’t a Weinmann, then it is not correct for a /2 BMW.
 Some recent aftermarket rims, reportedly from Italy, are available.
 The first one that I saw was as a result of taking a glance at a friend’s restoration.
 His spokes weren’t in the correct configuration, and I commented on it.
 He explained that the incorrect rims caused it.
 The spokes touch each other and bend around each other slightly.
 The correct rim for a BMW will have the spokes passing by each other with about 1 mm, or less space.